GLOBAL MARKETS-Stocks extend rally on U.S. jobs data; dollar falls

 * Treasuries rise as investors see glean of weak jobs data

-* Brazilian stocks soar on pro-business candidate's prospects (Adds close of U.S. markets)
+* Brazilian stocks soar on pro-business candidate's prospects (Adds close of European bond, stock markets)

 By Herbert Lash

-Brazil's benchmark stock index jumped almost 5 percent after a pro-business candidate surged to a strong finish in Sunday's presidential election, setting the stage for a likely tight run-off with leftist President Dilma Rousseff.
+Brazil's benchmark stock index jumped more than 5 percent after a pro-business candidate surged to a strong finish in Sunday's presidential election, setting the stage for a likely tight run-off against leftist President Dilma Rousseff.

-Friday's U.S. non-farm payrolls report fueled speculation that the Federal Reserve will hike interest rates by mid-2015, leading the dollar to notch its 12th straight week of gains, the longest weekly winning streak in more than 40 years.
+Friday's U.S. non-farm payrolls report fueled speculation that the Fed will hike interest rates by mid-2015 and helped the dollar notch its 12th straight week of gains.
+The dollar index slipped but still traded near four-year highs, up 12 straight weeks of gains since early July, the longest in over 40 years.

-But the dollar index dropped 1.1 percent on Monday to post its biggest fall by percentage since July 2013.

-Treasury prices rose and gold climbed 1.4 percent for its biggest one-day gain in two months as the dollar's sharp fall sparked fresh physical demand and short-covering after bullion hit a 15-month low.
+Treasury prices rose, as did the price of gold after it touched a 15-month low earlier in the day.
+Gold for December delivery rose 1.2 percent to $1,207.50 an ounce.

 "Volatility has picked up some.
-You have people who got in at a lower cost last week and took advantage of the up move to get out and it's left some investors questioning whether that rally is here to stay," Rick Meckler, president of hedge fund LibertyView Capital Management in Jersey City, New Jersey, said of the day's equities moves.
+You have people who got in at a lower cost last week and took advantage of the up move to get out and it's left some investors questioning whether that rally is here to stay," said Rick Meckler, president of hedge fund LibertyView Capital Management in Jersey City, New Jersey.

+But Meckler added: "We'll see it go back and forth all day."

-The CBOE Volatility index rose 1.72 points from trough to peak, almost double its average of 1.06 points over the past 250 sessions.
-The VIX has surpassed the year-long average in nine of the past 10 sessions.
+The CBOE Volatility index rose 1.72 points from peak to trough on Monday, almost double its average of 1.06 points over the past 250 sessions.
+The VIX surpassed the year-long average in nine of the past 10 sessions.

 Euro zone bond yields fell after data showed German industrial orders dropped at their fastest rate since 2009 in August, reviving expectations of further monetary easing.